flybywiresim/docs/docs/dev-corner/qa-process.md

 !!! tip "Tip: Using GitHub Save for Template"
     We suggest using the "Saved Replies" feature of GitHub for the QA Template.
 You can set them up as follows:

-    1. Click on your profile picture in the top right corner and click on Settings
+    1. Click on your profile picture in the top-right corner and click on Settings.
-    2. Click on Saved replies
+    2. Click on Saved replies.
     3. Give your saved reply a name and paste the QA template.

-    Then when writing a QA report, click on the arrow in the top right corner of the comment field.
+    Then, when writing a QA report, click on the arrow in the top-right corner of the comment field.
 Select your saved reply and insert the necessary data.

-    Alternatively you can use the keyboard shortcut CTRL+.
-CTRL+1 -> note that the number represents your saved replies so if you have multiple and your QA template is the third one you would have to use CTRL+3.
+    Alternatively, you can use the keyboard shortcut CTRL+.
+CTRL+1 -> note that the number represents your saved replies, so if you have multiple and your QA template is the third one, you would have to use CTRL+3.

 ## Discord Roles

-To manage the QA team and focus on quality the FlyByWire QA Team currently has two levels of QA testers: **QA Trainee** and **QA Testers**.
+To manage the QA team and focus on quality, the FlyByWire QA Team currently has two levels of QA testers: **QA Trainee** and **QA Testers**.

-After being accepted as QA tester (see [Becoming a QA Tester](#becoming-a-qa-tester)) you will get the QA Trainee role.
+After being accepted as a QA tester (see [Becoming a QA Tester](#becoming-a-qa-tester)) you will get the QA Trainee role.

 !!! info "QA Roles"
     **QA Trainees**